facebookresearch/spot-sim2real/README.md

 #### Step7.
 [Optional] Object detection with tracking (uses Meta's SAM2 Model)
-- Follow the instruction to setup SAM2 in [SAM2 github page](https://github.com/facebookresearch/segment-anything-2).
+- Follow the instruction to setup SAM2 [here](https://github.com/jimmytyyang/sam2_skills.git).
 You can create a new conda environment, different from spot conda environment.
 The reason for not merging these two environments is that spot-sim2real currently use a lower python version.
+In addition, we motify the orginal sam2 so that now it can take raw RGB images, rather than a video path.
 - Once finishing the installation, run tracking service on its own conda environment by
 ```bash
 python spot_rl_experiments/spot_rl/utils/tracking_service.py